top of page

 - Copy envelope pattern to the Editor

-You can take into account each of the antenna gain of the set; the gain values will be loaded from files, but it can then be edited manually directly in the table.
+You can also take into account the gain of each antenna in the set.
+The gain values will be loaded from the files, but you can edit them manually directly in the table if needed.

 Antenna Pattern Editor 40.png